PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 vim.api.nvim_set_keymap("n", "<leader>aa", "<cmd>ChatGPT<cr>", { noremap = true })
 ```

-The last piece is to make our secret API key avaialable.
-For that just extend
+The last piece is to make our secret API key available.
+For that just extend the
-the wrapper shell application.
+wrapper shell application.

 Imported `secrets` in the `let-in` block are used to set an environment variable
 `OPENAI_API_KEY` in the shell application's text.